Private Whatsapp groups visible in Google searches | DW | 21.02.2020

-Private WhatsApp groups are easily acessible to the public, searches revealed on Friday.
+Private WhatsApp groups are easily accessible to the public, searches revealed on Friday.

 WhatsApp's "invite to group via link" feature is meant to allow people to share access to their private groups with other people.
 However, the feature appears to have been unexpectedly indexed by Google's search engine.